openimis/openimis_docs/_include/um/register/policy.rst

       Enter the assembly fee per member of a household/group.
 If assembly lump sum is non zero, assembly fee is not considered.
 Assembly fee is paid both at the first enrolment and renewals of policies.

+    * ``Recurrence``

+      Enter duration of the period in months after which registration fee/lump sum is applied again for a renewal.
+The period starts with the expiry date of the policy to be renewed.

     * ``Start Cycle 1``

     * ``Start Cycle 2``